stephandotgarrett/Class-Project-2020/Class-Project-2020/README.md

 # Class-Project-2020
 Class project for 2020

 My class project will be a C# console "game" in which the player attempts to "catch" pokemon.
 I will be using a csv of pokemon with stats as a base of information.
 Each player will create a profile and choose a pokemon to start with from options pulled from the csv file and then allowed to "explore" to find more pokemon to collect.
-The player profiles will be saved with the players name, rank, and collection for access later.
+The player profile will be saved with the players name, partner, and collection for access later.
+Follow to in console menus and enjoy!

 The following is a list of target dates with goals to complete by each date